A higher-order singular value decomposition tensor emulator for spatio-temporal simulators

 The specific use of tensors for surrogate modeling appears in the statistics literature in \cite{pratola2018bayesian}.
-Building off of this work, the method presented in Section \ref{sec:tensoremulator} allows for spatio-temporal predictions that are off of the ``grid'' of observation locations and also allows for the flexibility to use a combination of different supervised learning methods, in addition to Gaussian processes.
-Additionally, a regularized regression approach for a low-rank tensor approximation appears in \cite{chevreuil2015least} and a low-rank polynomial tensor basis expansion appears in \cite{KONAKLI20161144}; in contrast, the methodology presented here uses the truncated HOSVD \citep{de2000multilinear} with a combination of existing supervised learning methodology (i.e., Gaussian process regression (GP), random forests (RF), and neural networks (NN)).
+Building off of this work, the method presented in Section \ref{sec:tensoremulator} allows for spatio-temporal predictions that are off of the ``grid'' of observation locations and also allows for the flexibility to use a combination of different supervised learning methods, in addition to GPs.
+Additionally, a regularized regression approach for a low-rank tensor approximation appears in \cite{chevreuil2015least} and a low-rank polynomial tensor basis expansion appears in \cite{KONAKLI20161144}; in contrast, the methodology presented here uses the truncated HOSVD \citep{de2000multilinear} with a combination of existing supervised learning methodology (i.e., GP regression and RFs).